dictionaria/teanu/raw/intro.md

 ## The Teanu language

 Welcome to this **online Teanu – English dictionary**.

 **Teanu** <small>[iso code: tkw]</small> is the main language spoken on the island of **Vanikoro**, in Temotu, the easternmost province of the Solomon Islands.
 It has about 1000 speakers, among whom most are on Vanikoro, while others live in the country’s capital Honiara (on Guadalcanal island).

 The language receives its name from [_Teanu_](../units/teanu-Teanu_1), the island located northeast of the Vanikoro island group (the second island in size, after Banie).
-The same language has also been known in the literature as _Puma_ or _Buma_, after the main village of Teanu island.
+The same language has also been known in the literature (e.g. Tryon 2002) as _Puma_ or _Buma_, after the main village of Teanu island.

 <table class="unstyled" style="width: 90%; max-width:600px; margin-right:12px; padding:4px; border:0;">